 Certain workplaces in QLD may fire you for using medicinal cannabis products.
 Many employers list THC (commonly found in medicinal cannabis products) as a banned substance in their drug policies.
 You may be fired if you test positive for THC, despite it coming from a prescribed source.
 Make sure to clarify your workplace’s drug policy before commencing medicinal cannabis treatment.

-You can travel domestically to Queensland with medicinal cannabis, but only if a doctor prescribes it.
+You may travel domestically to Queensland with medicinal cannabis, but only if a doctor prescribes it.
 The products must remain in their original packaging and retain their original labelling.
 You must carry your prescription with you at all times.

 Some health insurance policies may cover the costs of medicinal cannabis products in QLD.
 Medicinal cannabis products are considered unapproved products, making them ineligible for public health insurance such as the Pharmaceutical Benefits Scheme (PBS) and Medicare.
 Certain private health insurance policies cover some or all of the costs of medicinal cannabis.
 Make sure to clarify this with your chosen insurance provider.